 Prevention—Be sure to stress to your children the importance of washing their hands, using lots of soap and water, and scrubbing until there are bubbles –before meals and snacks and after coughing, sneezing, or using a tissue.

 There is a place to cough—Children need to learn to always cover their mouths when they cough, but one way to prevent the spread of germs is to have them cough into their sleeves, not their hands.

 Keeping children home from school.—If your child was sent home from school because of a fever he should be kept home for 24 hours after his fever breaks.
 Children who are feverish or nauseated can’t learn well and can spread their illness to others.
 If your child will be out sick you should call the school and leave a message for the nurse.
 We have a 24 hour answering service so you may call at any time of day or the night before.
 If you would like homework put together for your child, please call in the morning and the work will be in the main office at dismissal time.

-1/15 School Closed in observance of Martin Luther King Day
+School Closed for students in observation of Martin Luther King Day.
+(Teacher inservice day)